Purdue-ECE264-002-Fall2024-stage/Binary_Tree_Quiz/README.md

 - All the values in the binary tree will fit in a 32 bit integer

 # Instructions
 Implement the function and submit helper.c to the gradescope assignment when complete.
 Make sure to test your program.
 There will be one test case and a makefile provided.
 Feel free to write your own tests as well.
+You are permitted to add any struct definitions/helper functions to the helper.c file.